masudcoder/laravel-9/README.md

 ## Laravel 9 Simple Project

 ## 1. Set up the Project:
 - clone the repo
 - cd laravel-9
 - ./vendor/bin/sail up
 - browse http://localhost

 ## 2. DB Migration, Seeding

-  For one table and its seeding it requires 3 things to be done in factories, migration, seeder inside database folder.
-  From root of the project run the following command

 - php artisan migrate:refresh --seed
+# (for one table migration it requires 3 changes in factories, migration, seeder).

 ## 3. Better to use Service Class to query/business logic, make controller skiny.
 - Product Service is created

-## 4. See Route File to see how to write route. it has some differences  than previous version.
+## 4. Route File
+      Please check how to write route. it has some differences  than previous version.